 Back in 2010 my husband got me my first camera for my birthday.
 Brand new Nikon D90 and 2 lenses: Nikon 50 mm and Tamron 17-50 mm.
-I was never interested in nature or subject photography and after carefully reading the manual and clicking some shots of flowers with different settings, I moved right to my favorite subject – people.
 Being surrounded by beautiful friends, I had my hands dirty right away.

-This is my very first photo shoot in Schenley park in May 2010:
+This is my very first photo shoots back from 2010:

 I was really drawn to beauty and high fashion photography as an art form.
 I had a little bit of modeling experience, which helped me in posing people tremendously!
 It’s funny how sometimes things happen in our life for a reason we don’t know yet.
 I wasn’t really good at modeling, but enjoyed being a part of this art process for a few years.
 Once I picked up the camera and could be in control of the process myself – I got 10X more out of it!